dulimarta/spherical-easel/docs/design/index.md

   - End with the method <span class="method">updateKids()</span> that updates all kids of this <span class="class">SENodule</span>.
 - <span class="method">isHitAt(Vector)</span>: Takes an input of a location on the unit ideal sphere and decides if that location is close enough to this object that the user would like to select or highlight it.

+Naming Convention: For any variable in a model class, that has an associated setter or getter, the private version starts with an underscore and the setter or getter version doesn't have an underscore.
+If the variable is an SE object of some type the two letter sequence SE is in the name.

 ## Plottables Directory

 Plottable classes are the front-end collection of classes that organize and display graphical representations of objects on the [ideal unit sphere](/design/#coordinates).
 Classes in this directory should only receive updates and information from the <span class="class">SENodule</span> classes to which they are associated.
 While there are over 40 <span class="class">SENodule</span> classes (one for each [geometric tool](/userguide/toolsobjectspanel.html#tools-tab)), there are only about 10 graphically rendered objects and each has its own class in the <span class="directory">plottables</span> directory.
 This [spreadsheet](https://docs.google.com/spreadsheets/d/1o0s0l-offb5uPaimqiIyfVzv22wsuXrKBfjXbZHzxl8/edit?usp=sharing) contains a list of the <span class="class">SENodule</span> classes and their corresponding <span class="class">Nodule</span> classes.
 The plottable classes are